112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 They executed French collaborationists.

 They acted as a great spy army for SHAEF in London.
-They transmitted as many as 300 reports a day to SHAEF on German troops' movements, military installations, and the nature and movement of military supplies.
+They transmitted as many as 300 reports a day to SHAEF on German troops’ movements, military installations, and the nature and movement of military supplies.

 They got samples of new German weapons and explosive powder to London.